aus10powell/MIT-Fishery-Counter/README.md

 * Read more [AMS Presentation](/documentation/AMS%20Presentation.pdf)

 ##### Future-Work:
+* Continue applying image recognition to herring at different sites
+* Research data drift for different levels of lighting.
+* ~~Develop graphical user interface for end-users~~
-* Implement automation of fish counting from images that removes manual process of running on individual's machines
+* ~~Implement automation of fish counting from images that removes manual process of running on individual's machines~~
-* Continue applying image recognition to herring:
-	* Of interest to NOAA Fisheries, state agencies, as well as regional fisheries councils and local municipalities.
-	* Image recognition is a novel approach
-* Develop graphical user interface for end-users
-* Test other image recognition algorithms, such as Faster R-CNN and Mask R-CNN

 #### Other
 * *Useful apps and software:*